Standard Report: Tetrad Test Results

 Select Standard report and expand the 2.
 Select options list to review all the options.

-1. ASTM Discrimination analysis - This analysis is a statistical non-inferiority test (which in this case is a binomial test of the lower tail) and it aligns with the ASTM standard E3009-23a.
+1. Sensory discrimination (exact) analysis - This analysis is a statistical non-inferiority test (which in this case is a binomial test of the lower tail) and it aligns with the ASTM standard E3009-23a.
 This analysis type is used in the following Discrimination tests: Triangle, Tetrad, and Duo-Trio.

 These options are selected by default.
 Any changes in the selections and values will be saved for the next time you run the report.